Improvements and Updates

 It has been a long and expensive haul, but the whole building is now more comfortable and manageable than it has ever been since the completion of the refurbishment in 2013.

-for main hall
+New heating/cooling system for main hall

 It has always been a struggle to maintain a comfortable temperature in David Tyrie (DT) hall and in the two associated halls, Spitfire and Thornycroft, when the sliding partitions are open.
 Extremes of hot and cold were impossible to cope with given the existing radiators and with no ventilation system (other than opening the fire exit doors and disturbing the neighbours!)